Amiejohnstone18/willow_flowers/README.md

 53. Freeze into `requirements.txt` file
 54. Add storages to installed apps
 55. In `settings.py` add an if statement for Heroku by using `USE_AWS`
-56. Add the storage bucket name, AWS region name, AWS Secret access key
+56. Add the storage bucket name, AWS region name, AWS secret access key
 57. Add AWS keys to Herkou configuration variables
 58. Add `USE_AWS = True` to Herkou configuration variables
 59. Remove disable collect static variable from Herkou configuration